 Partner programs located at La Pine Community Campus:

-Provides developmentally appropriate education programs for children with and without special needs 3-5 years old.
+Provides developmentally appropriate education programs for children with and without special needs who are 3-5 years old.

-A parent-coop nonprofit preschool serving children ages 3 to 5.
+A parent-coop nonprofit preschool serving children ages 3-5.
 The children make new friends and learn many skills that encourage growth and development with the goal of preparing children to transition well from preschool to kindergarten.

 Formerly known as Central Oregon Battering & Rape Alliance